KSpiliop/LPSOLVE_in_Python/README.md

 lpsolve('set_verbose', lp, 'IMPORTANT')
 ```

-Next, we put the variable names using the internal function set_col_name.
+Next, we put the variable names using the function set_col_name.
 Note that the indices of variables (columns) and constraints in LPSOLVE are 1-based.

 We define in a list the coefficients of the objective function ('set_obj_fn') and we set the direction of optimization to min (set_minim).